 About this Skill

-Ideal for AI Agents like Claude and AutoGPT requiring advanced FAQ analysis and codebase reading capabilities.
-Oracle is a Matrix rain AI agent skill for Windows Terminal that automates FAQ question processing and answering.
+Perfect for AI Agents needing advanced FAQ analysis and codebase reading capabilities, such as Claude Code and AutoGPT. oracle is a Matrix rain skill for Windows Terminal that automates FAQ processing and codebase analysis using API calls and Bearer authentication.

 Features